Discussion in 'Ethics, Morality, & Justice' started by Why?, Nov 1, 2007.

 I thought you were in school?

 I just threatened my old bosses and they gave me raises all the time!
+Please Register or Log in to view the hidden image!

 In the broad view of things, my work is meaningless, except for the pay.